openmrs/openmrs-esm-core/docs/getting_started/tour.md

 - `babel.config.json`: Babel transpiles code to JavaScript that the browser can understand.
   This allows us to write in TypeScript, JSX, and ES2020, even though browsers generally don't understand that.
 - `jest.config.json`: Jest is the test runner.
-In this file you'll see that Jest is configured to use Babel (via babel-jest) to transform code so that Jest, like the browser, can understand it.
+In this file you'll see:
+  - Jest is configured to use Babel (via babel-jest) to transform code so that Jest, like the browser, can understand it.
 The contents of `node_modules` are not transformed, except the `@openmrs` packages, so that tests can make use of the generic mock for `@openmrs/esm-framework`.
-The `moduleNameMapper` entry transforms `import` statements in the code, whether to mock them or make them understandable to Jest.
+  - The `moduleNameMapper` entry transforms `import` statements in the code, whether to mock them or make them understandable to Jest.
+    Default mocks are provided for everything in `@openmrs/esm-framework`.
+Note that many of these mocked functions have no implementation or return `undefined`, which may not work for your tests—you may have to override their implementations.
 - `prettier.config.js`: Prettier is an auto-formatter.
 This ensures that you never have to worry about correct indentation, optional punctuation, or line breaks.
 Configuration is optional.